aniftyco/laravel-attachments/docs/upgrade-guide.md

 Potential breaking changes in version 2.0:

-- Removal of deprecated `addFromFile()` method
+- Minimum PHP version may increase to 8.4
-- Minimum PHP version may increase to 8.2
+- Minimum Laravel version may increase to 13.0
-- Minimum Laravel version may increase to 12.0
+- Additional API improvements and optimizations

 We will provide advance notice and a detailed upgrade guide when version 2.0 is released.